 Cold-Atom Technology & Space Geodesy - This is funded through a SURP grant from JPL, for the development of science applications and space mission architecture for mass change measurement using cold atom interferometer techniques.
 We also continue to study of this technique for applications other than mass change measurement.

 Terrestrial Reference Frames (TRF) and mm-Metrology at McDonald Observatory - This project is currently funded by the NGA (2020-22), studying scale instability in multi-technique reference frames, and related topics in fundamental science and metrological techniques for the TRF.
 The work started through a NASA-ROSES grant, which ended in Feb 2019, which looked at mm-precision laser metrology to aid the realization of next generation terrestrial reference frames.
 This research is associated with the establishment and growth of the McDonald Geodetic Observatory and affiliated research.

 Following projects are now concluded, but my hope is that the accomplishments from these projects will lead to more interesting work in these areas in the future.

 GSFC/Drought & Flood - This collaboration with Matt Rodell (Hydrological Sciences Branch at GSFC) deals with the use of GRACE and GRACE-FO data with the lowest possible latency, tuned for North American flood and drought applications.

-Bangladesh & GRACE - This collaboration with Mike Steckler (LDEO/Columbia University) is winding down, and led to us testing the smallest spatio-temporal resolutions to which water loads could be meaningfully extracted from the GRACE data.
+Bangladesh & GRACE - This collaboration with colleagues at LDEO (Columbia University) is completed, and led to us testing the smallest spatio-temporal resolutions to which water loads could be meaningfully extracted from the GRACE data.

-Drag-Free Systems for Satellite Gravity - A collaboration with David Wiese (JPL), this project is wrapping up a study on the specification of requirements for a drag-free system for next generation gravity field measurement missions.
+Drag-Free Systems for Satellite Gravity - A collaboration with colleagues at JPL, this project is wrapping up a study on the specification of requirements for a drag-free system for next generation gravity field measurement missions.
 The outcomes should inform future space mission design studies.